 Can you find the words below that are spelt similarly, and sometimes even pronounced similarly, but have very different meanings?
 Check their pronunciation and meaning in a dictionary.

-- The dump was so full that it had to refuse more refuse. - When shot at, the dove dove into the bushes. - The insurance was invalid for the invalid.
+- When shot at, the dove dove into the bushes. - The insurance was invalid for the invalid.

 The Trees